Anthonypaige/investnurenergy/src/content/post/mastering-time-of-use-rate-strategies-for-smart-energy.md

 category: Inflation Reduction Act
 tags:
   - TOU Rates
-  - Smart Energy
+  - smart energy devices
-  - Utility Bills
+  - home energy storage
 ---

 As we become less reliant on fossil fuels and embrace more electrification